Diatomaceous Fossil Shell (aka: DE) is a very common product with a wide variety of uses in industry, around the house and yard.

 When used as a supplement for poultry, DE helps control intestinal parasites and results in hens laying larger and more nourishing eggs with stronger shells.
 Additionally, when used as a dust bath for poultry DE helps control and even eliminate bird mite infestation.
 It also makes a nice dust bath for pet birds and chinchillas.

-Food grade DE is safe to eat and can even be used as a deworming product for your pets.
+Diatomaceous Earth (Food Grade only) is safe to eat and can even be used as a deworming product for your pets.
 Talk with your veterinarian about the amount to use.

 Be careful where you put the product.
 Avoid areas frequented by beneficial insects.
 You don’t want to damage your populations of bees, ladybugs, butterflies and other desirable insects.